 How are pituitary tumors staged?

 Staging is the process of determining how far a cancer has spread.
 This is done to guide treatment and to help determine the most likely outcome for the patient.
-However, since pituitary tumors are nearly always benign, there is no staging system for them.
-Pituitary carcinoma is too rare for a staging system to have been developed.
+But pituitary tumors are nearly always benign (not cancer), so there is no staging system for them.
+Pituitary carcinoma (cancer) is too rare for a staging system to have been developed.

-Currently, the most useful information for guiding the treatment of an adenoma is:
+The most useful information for guiding the treatment of a pituitary adenoma is:

 - Whether it is a microadenoma (smaller than 1 centimeter across) or macroadenoma (1 centimeter across or larger)